compusciencing/compusciencing.github.io/_posts/2019-09-04-independent-study-requirements.md

 # Grade Justification

 I require all students completing an independent study project to give me a grade justification at the middle of the semester and at the end of the semester.
 Justifications are typically 1 to 5 sentences and they include a letter grade.
+These short conversations ensure that we are on the same page with your effort.

 # Report

 I require all students to complete a final report at the end of the semester.
 Final reports should be roughly 350 words per credit hours, and I much prefer it if your post includes images, videos, code snippets, etc. Final reports should also [be submitted as a pull-request](https://compusciencing.github.io/how-to-write-a-post.html).
 I like to have final reports submitted before Tuesday of finals week.

-- poster
-- presentation

-slack
+Along with the final report, I highly encourage students to give a presentation to the Computer Science Club (also known as the ACM), create a poster to hang in the CS hallway, submit a paper to [LOGOS](https://www.missouristate.edu/logos/), and/or present a poster at the [CNAS Undergraduate Research Day](https://science.missouristate.edu/Undergraduate-Research-Day.htm).